Goodfellow Inc. (GDL.TO) (TSE:GDL) Reaches New 12-Month High at $6.55

-Goodfellow Inc. (GDL.TO) (TSE:GDL) shares hit a new 52-week high during mid-day trading on Thursday .
-The stock traded as high as C$6.55 and last traded at C$6.40, with a volume of 4400 shares traded.
+Shares of Goodfellow Inc. (GDL.TO) (TSE:GDL) hit a new 52-week high during mid-day trading on Thursday .
+The stock traded as high as C$6.55 and last traded at C$6.40, with a volume of 4400 shares changing hands.
 The stock had previously closed at C$6.35.

 Goodfellow Inc engages in the wholesale distribution of lumber products, building materials, and hardwood flooring products to the retail trade, industrial, and manufacturing sectors in Canada and the United States.
 It is also involved in the remanufacturing and distribution of lumber and wood products.